Art Jobs

 5. Art Director

 Art directors work for a wide variety of different organizations and companies as the directors of their visual style and overall aesthetics.
 Art directors are frequently employed in: publishing, where they design the layout, cover and visuals of a magazine or book; advertising, where they design the visual components of advertising campaigns; film or television production, where they manage set and costume designs, the color department, and other visual aspects of the production; and most other fields of media and culture.
 Art directors typically work their way up from lower-level positions in their field.
 For example, art directors in advertising may have previously been graphic designers, while art directors in film may have previously been set designers.
-It is possible to become an art director with a bachelor’s degree and requisite experience, though some art directors have master’s degrees.
+It is possible to become a full time art director with a bachelor’s degree and requisite experience, though some full time art directors have master’s degrees.

 Median annual wage: $92,500